beumsk/beumsk.github.io/README.md

     type: 'pro',
   },
   ```
-- Add an miniature image
+- Add a miniature image
 - Add a full size screenshot of live version if it's a professional project

 ### PERSO